vinicius-masiero/vinicius-masiero/README.md

-Hi, my name is Vinícius Masiero, I'm a web developer.
+Hi, my name is Vinicius Masiero, I'm a web developer.
 I have experience with HTML, CSS, JavaScript, VueJS and PHP.
 Currently learning ReactJS.